knagra/farnsworth/base/README.md

 * `base.views.add_context` - Function; adds variables to be sent to templates that are recurring and required by all or most templates.
 * `base.views._get_oauth_providers` - Function; grab all OAuth providers that are setup for the given installation of Farnsworth.
 * `/base/templates/search/search.html` - Template; the base search view, which uses `include`s to include other templates.
+* `/base/templates/base.html` - Template; base template that other templates extend for views.
+* `/base/templates/404.html` - Template; displays `404 - Page Not Found` message with a randomly selected blurb.